ShrinersMAC/automated_gait_classification/README.md

 1. Download all files, including example .gcd files to the same folder.
 2. Run SC_gait_classification.m
 3. Select the .gcd file that contains the gait data to analyze.
 Example files are included.
 4. Each classification will be output to the command window and to a figure.

+Note: Sample normative kinematic curves from our institition are provided.
+These normative curves can be replaced with your lab's normative values.

 ![Example_Classification](https://github.com/user-attachments/assets/90ebdf17-7802-4a4c-96d9-998979cd6420)